holdenc20/Animator/src/examples/README.md

-The main feature of this project is the model model.Animator interface implemented by the model.ShapeAnimator class. model.Animator has the functionality to Add and remove shapes to the animation, and add and remove motions of these shapes over time.
+The main feature of this project is the model model.Animator interface implemented by the model.ShapeAnimator class. model.Animator has the functionality to add and remove shapes to the animation, and add and remove motions of these shapes over time.

 This is done by using the model.AnimatedShape interface as a representation